Multi-Agent Diverse Generative Adversarial Networks: Experiments

 To understand the effect of varying the number of generators in MAD-GAN, we use the same synthetic experiment setup, i.e. the real data distribution is same GMM with $5$ Gaussians.
-We use $1$ million sample points from real distribution (instead of $65,536$).
-We generate equal number of points from each of the generators such that they sum up to 1 million.
-The results are shown in Figure \ref{fig:toy_1D_multiGen} and corresponding Table \ref{tab:toy_1D_multiGen}.
-It is quite clear that as the number of generators are increased up to 4, the sampling keeps getting more realistic.
-For this real data distribution, four generators are enough to capture all the modes.
-As we increase the number of generators further, more than one generator try to capture the same mode.
-Hence, during sampling, more samples are obtained from that mode.
-As can be seen from Figure \ref{fig:toy_1D_multiGen}, when the number of generators is more than 4, more generators focus on the overlapping modes than the non-overlapping ones, so, there are more samples from the region at which they overlap.
+For better non-parametric estimation, we use $1$ million sample points from real distribution (instead of $65,536$).
+We generate equal number of points from each of the generators such that they sum up to $1$ million.
+The results are shown in Fig.~\ref{fig:toy_1D_multi} and corresponding Tab.~\ref{tab:toy_1D_multi}.
+It is quite clear that as the number of generators are increased up to $4$, the sampling keeps getting more realistic.
+In case when multiple modes are significantly overlapped/clustered, a generator can capture cluster of modes.
+Therefore, for this real data distribution, $4$ generators are enough to capture all the $5$ modes.
+With $5$ or more generators, all the modes were still captured, but the two overlapping modes have more than two generation peaks.
+This is mainly because multiple generators are capturing this region and all the generators (mixture components) were assigned {\em equal weights} during sampling.

-Other works using more than one generator~\cite{liu2016coupled, arora2017generalization} also use the number of generators as a hyper-parameter as knowing a-priori the number of modes in a real-world data (\eg images) in itself is an open problem.
+Other works using more than one generators~\cite{liu2016coupled, arora2017generalization} also use the number of generators as a hyper-parameter as knowing a-priori the number of modes in a real-world data (\eg images) in itself is an open problem.